nzbin/InDiv/README.md

   - ** `props: Object` can only be changed or used after lifecycle `constructor()` **

-5. EsModule
+5. NvModule

-  - Easiest apps are modular and Easiest has its own modularity system called `EsModule`.
-An `EsModule` is a container for a cohesive block of code dedicated to an application domain, a workflow, or a closely related set of capabilities.
-It can contain components, service providers, and other code files whose scope is defined by the containing `EsModule`.
-It can import functionality that is exported from other `EsModule`, and export selected functionality for use by other `EsModule`.
+  - InDiv apps are modular and InDiv has its own modularity system called `NvModule`.
+An `NvModule` is a container for a cohesive block of code dedicated to an application domain, a workflow, or a closely related set of capabilities.
+It can contain components, service providers, and other code files whose scope is defined by the containing `NvModule`.
+It can import functionality that is exported from other `NvModule`, and export selected functionality for use by other `NvModule`.

   - u need to declare `imports?: Function[]` `components: {[name: string]: Function;}` `providers?: Function[]` `exports?: string[]` `bootstrap?: Function` in `options`
-  - `imports` imports other `EsModule` and respect it's `exports`
+  - `imports` imports other `NvModule` and respect it's `exports`
   - `components` declare `Components`.
 Key: name, Value: Components
   - `providers` declare `Service`
-  - `exports:` exports `Components` for other `EsModules`
+  - `exports:` exports `Components` for other `NvModules`
   - `bootstrap` declare `Component` for Module bootstrap only if u don't `Router`

     1. typescript

     ```typescript
-    @EsModule({
+    @NvModule({
       imports: [
         M2,
       ],